 It's important to make sure you manage your finances effectively.
 First, determine where you will keep your personal money.
-In most cases, your host family can help you open a free checking account at a local bank.
+Your host family may be able to help you open a free checking account at a local bank.
 Some students choose to use prepaid debit cards instead.
 Research your options and determine what works best for you, and don't hesitate to talk to your Area Representative for advice.
 Whatever you decide, always be sure that only you have access to your funds.
 You should never lend or borrow money from your host family or friends.
 You should also avoid traveling with or storing large sums of cash.